snowplow/dbt-snowplow-ecommerce/README.md

 ### Adapter Support

-The latest version of the snowplow-ecommerce package supports BigQuery, Databricks, and Snowflake.
+The latest version of the snowplow-ecommerce package supports Redshift, BigQuery, Databricks, and Snowflake.
 For previous versions see our [package docs](https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/).

 ### Requirements